wangshaosheng/RADI-PR/README.md

-Here's a `README.md` file that follows the format you requested.
-You can customize it further based on the specifics of your project.

----

-# Project Name
+# RADI-PR: Integrating Retrieval Augmentation and Decoding Intervention for Automatic Program Repair

 ## Requirements

 - Python 3.8
 - See `requirements.txt` for additional dependencies.

+## Overview

+This repository implements **RADI-PR**, a novel method proposed in the paper "Retrieval-Augmented Decoding Intervention for Automatic Program Repair (RADI-PR)."
+The method integrates retrieval augmentation, decoding intervention, and transfer learning to improve the accuracy, reliability, and cross-language repair performance of program repair tasks.

+### Key Components:
+- **Retrieval Database Generation**: The database is constructed via `generate_strategies.py`, where repair strategies are extracted and stored.
+- **Vectorization and Knowledge Transfer**: The vectorization of strategies and knowledge transfer across languages is handled by `vectorized.py`.
+- **Model Loading**: Pre-trained models are loaded from Hugging Face, and paths need to be adjusted in `RADI-PR.py`.

 ## Model Loading

 Models should be trained and saved before loading.
-You can follow a similar approach as shown in `run_model.py`.
+You can follow the approach shown in `run_model.py` for training and saving the models.

-### Loading Trained Models
+### Loading Pre-trained Models

 To load the pre-trained models: